 “The veterans have perspective and an ability to keep people’s minds on what’s important,” she added.

 And what’s important for this team is getting the new center up and running, with a strong, reliable workforce to support it.
 The 1.1. million-square-foot facility will ship parcel packages directly to Lowe’s customers and stores and will be one of the most technologically sophisticated operations the company has built.
 Lowe’s expects the direct fulfillment center will employ approximately 600 people by 2023.
-All available positions are posted on Jobs.lowes.com, and hiring for hourly roles will continue throughout the year.
+All available positions are posted on Jobs.lowes.com, and hiring for hourly roles will continue.

 Lowe’s was founded by World War II veteran Carl Buchan, and today more than 14,000 service members, veterans and military spouses work throughout the company.
-The company continues to honor those who have served through its military discount program.
+Lowe’s continues to honor those who have served through its military discount program.
+In 2018, Lowe’s will proudly help military families nationwide save nearly $1 billion on home improvement projects through the military discount.

 Words of Advice